Biomimicry Fellowships: Answers to your questions

 - submit your own question?

 The IB program is designed to train PhDs at the interface of biology with other disciplines and serves as a perfect framework for earning a PhD in the emerging area of Biomimicry.
-Because we can partner with faculty and other professional resources through our collaboration with The Biomimicry Institute, Biomimicry Fellows will be able to have a PhD committee composed of individuals from appropriate disciplines, including Design (Cleveland Institute of Art and others), Engineering, Business, Art, and Biology (as well as other Natural and Social Sciences).
+Because we can partner with faculty and other professional resources through our collaboration with The Biomimicry Institute, Biomimicry Fellows will be able to have a PhD committee composed of individuals from appropriate disciplines, including Design, Engineering, Business, Art, and Biology (as well as other Natural and Social Sciences).
 Core coursework will be tailored specifically to Biomimicry training.

 Biomimicry Fellowships provide an annual stipend in the amount of $20,000 and a tuition allowance to cover a full-time course load in the IB Program.
 Fellows will be required to carry out one of three types of tasks, all requiring a time commitment of approximately 16-20 hours per week working:

 - with personnel from companies on design challenges related to their R&D projects